hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 ### stats

-The stats command is used to provide operator information for debugginer.
+The stats command is used to provide operator information for debugging.
 There is no request body, the response body looks like:

 ```